 Dr. Dayna Baumeister has spurred countless invaluable ah-ha moments during a career that has defined her as biomimicry pioneer, spreading innovation inspired by nature to thousands around the world as an professor, speaker, business catalyst, and author.

-Dayna’s career fuses a lifelong connection to nature and groundbreaking work that has fertilized the movement of biomimicry as a leading innovative practice and philosophy, including sharing her dynamic message at GreenBiz 2016, with the Ellen MacArther Foundation, and at SXSW Eco 2015.Read Dayna’s full bio
+Dayna’s career fuses a lifelong connection to nature and groundbreaking work that has fertilized the movement of biomimicry as a leading innovative practice and philosophy, including sharing her dynamic message at the Sustainable Brands 2017, the Robert Woods Johnson Foundation, and GreenBiz 2017.Read Dayna’s full bio

 Erin Rovalo’s diverse training as a designer, architect, and educator has allowed her work to consistently reach the cutting-edge realm of the innovation world.
 Erin’s design thinking expertise has been applied to dozens of built environment, packaging design, and organizational development projects.